auduntre/IN4200/partial_exam/IN4200_PE_AUDUNTRE/README.md

 * Header files in `include/` folder.
 * Source code (`.c` files) in `src/` folder.

-To make a zip file of the project run the bash file `collectSubmisison.sh`
+To make a zip file of the project run the bash file `collect_submisison.sh`